Las Cabezas de San Juan

 Playa Seven Seas

-On the southwestern shore of the peninsula of Las Cabezas, Playa Seven Seas is a sheltered, coconut-shaded horseshoe- shaped public...
+On the southwestern shore of the peninsula of Las Cabezas, Playa Seven Seas is a sheltered, coconut-palm-shaded horseshoe-shaped public...

 Las Cabezas de San Juan information

-Adding historical value to a potent natural brew is the splendidly restored 1882 Faro de Las Cabezas de San Juan , Puerto Rico’s oldest lighthouse.
+A historical highlight amid the natural beauty, the splendidly restored 1882 El Faro de las Cabezas de San Juan is Puerto Rico’s oldest lighthouse.
 Adorned with rich neoclassical detail and topped by a distinctive Spanish colonial tower, it overlooks the peninsula’s steep, craggy cliffs where the stormy Atlantic meets the Sonda de Vieques (Vieques Sound).
-Situated in the eponymous natural reserve on a craggy headland, it today houses an information center and an observation deck, open the same hours as the reserve, which offers spectacular views of El Yunque.
+Situated on a craggy headland, it today houses an information center and an observation deck with splendid views.
+It's a highlight for many tours of the reserve.

-You can get a glimpse of some of the reserve by simply walking east down the narrow beach from the Playa Seven Seas.
-Better yet, take a kayak tour at sunset, and head into Laguna Grande after dark for the green-glowing, underwater ‘fireworks’ of bioluminescent micro-organisms.
-Make sure you go in a kayak or sailboat; engine pollution is slowly killing the very microorganisms that create the bioluminescence.
-Check that you’re not doing anything to harm the environment before making deals with local boat owners.
+You can get a glimpse of some of the reserve by simply walking east down the narrow beach from Playa Seven Seas.
+Better yet, take a kayak tour with a tour operator at sunset, and explore Laguna Grande after dark for the green-glowing, underwater ‘fireworks’ of bioluminescent micro-organisms.